Colorado’s Longest-Running Corn Maze

 - The average visitor spends about 2 hours in the maze.

 - The maze is open both day and night.
-It is not haunted.
+It is NEVER haunted.
 Our haunted attractions, Terror in the Corn and Zombie Paintball Hunt are located in another corn field.

 - We highly recommend bringing a flashlight to use when entering the maze after dark.
 Cell phones and the moonlight are not enough to see the path.
 We have flashlights available for purchase at the ticket booth if you forget to bring one.